-Our program focuses on the core knowledge, skills, and understanding of:
+Our program focuses on the core knowledge, skills, and understanding of the following topics:

-- Basic medical sciences relevant to the head and neck, and the upper respiratory and the upper aero digestive system
+- Basic sciences as relevant to the head and neck and the upper aerodigestive system

-- Allergy and immunology, anatomy and embryology, genetics, microbiology, pathophysiology, pharmacology, endocrinology, and neurology as they relate to the head and neck area
+- Allergy and immunology, anatomy and embryology, genetics, microbiology, pathophysiology, pharmacology, endocrinology, and neurology as they relate to the head and neck

-The educational program also includes the clinical aspects of diagnosis and the medical and/or surgical therapy for prevention of diseases, neoplasms, deformities, disorders and/or injuries of the ears, the upper respiratory and upper alimentary systems, the face, the jaws, and other head and neck systems, head and neck oncology, and facial plastic and reconstructive surgery.
+The educational program also includes the clinical aspects of diagnosis and the medical and/or surgical therapy for diseases, neoplasms, deformities, disorders and/or injuries of the ears, the upper respiratory and upper alimentary systems, the face, the jaws, and other head and neck systems.

 Following completion of the educational program, residents should be prepared to serve as a comprehensive otolaryngologist:

 - Carry out diagnostic evaluations of patients with otolaryngologic disorders